-René Girard.
-But only Christ makes it possible to find that distance.
-This is why the path indicated in the Gospels is the only one available now that there are no longer any exempla, now that transcendence of models is no longer available to us.
+René Girard: But only Christ makes it possible to find that distance.
+This is why the path indicated in the Gospels is the only one available now that there are no longer any exempla, now that transcendence of models is no longer available to us.31

-It seems to me that, at this juncture, Benoît Chantre was more receptive on what Hölderlin is really trying to say the René Girard himself.
+It seems to me that, at this juncture, Benoît Chantre was more receptive to what Hölderlin is really trying to say than René Girard himself.

 I do not believe that there are no longer any exempla.
 I believe there are many exempla today.
-Often, they are often predicated as the ‘holy’ men or women of the modern age.
-I am talking about people like Nelson Mandela, Martin Luther King, Mother Theresia, Mahatma Gandhi.
-The may not be ‘real’ saints, in a catholic metaphysical sense, but they embody something very many people admire and want to imitate.
-Yet also, with someone like Nelson Mandela, one has to keep distance.
+They are often predicated as the ‘holy’ men or women of the modern age.
+I am talking about people like Nelson Mandela, Martin Luther King, Mother Teresa, Mahatma Gandhi.
+They may not be ‘real’ saints, in a catholic metaphysical sense (although Mother Teresa holds this status as well), but they embody something very many people admire and want to imitate.
+Yet also, with someone like Nelson Mandela for instance, one has to keep distance.
 One can get too close.
 There are stories of people who have been inspired by the way Mandela, after having been imprisoned for 27 years, did return to freedom as someone who was not driven by anger or resentment.
 As an admirer of this great man, you can apply this to your own life.
-Some people have been imprisoned for 27 years in a bad marriage, and one can also try to come out with a warm heart and wishing the best for your ex-spouse.
+Some people have been imprisoned for 27 years in a bad marriage, and they may also try to come out with a warm heart and wishing the best for their ex-spouse.
 Yet also, there also people who try to appropriate the glamour that inevitably surrounds human greatness.
 People may start to imitate Mandela’s words, his gestures, his clothes, trying to become a Mandela look-alike.
 In a psychosis the distance may wholly disappear, and you may find someone going to a stadium to deliver a great speech against apartheid, trying to address the audience at the moment a game of soccer is going on.